-Staff Analysis: In its application, the Utility requested a \$1,083,706 or 28.07 percent increase in its wastewater rates.
-The Utility's proposed increase consists of additions to rate base for the cost of upgrading and expanding the Utility's reclaimed water infrastructure, including extension of a main and system enhancements, digester costs exceeding those included in the Utility's last rate case, and the costs incurred by the Utility for modernization of its information, customer service, and computer systems.
+In its application, Alafaya requested a \$1,083,706 or 28.07 percent increase in its wastewater rates.
+Alafaya's proposed increase consists of additions to rate base for the cost of upgrading and expanding its reclaimed water infrastructure, including extension of a main and system enhancements, digester costs exceeding those included in Alafaya's last rate case, and the costs incurred by the utility for modernization of its information, customer service, and computer systems.
 The adjustments to operating expenses include depreciation expense, amortization expense, rate case expense, taxes other than income (TOTI), and income taxes.
-The Utility's revenue increase is comprised of a return on rate base items, plus the increase in operating expenses, gross-up for taxes.
-Staff has reviewed the application as well as supporting documentation.
-Based on the review, staff recommends a revenue increase of \$654,085 or 17.51 percent be approved for phase one and a revenue increase of \$307,070 or 6.99 percent for phase two.
+Alafaya's revenue increase is comprised of a return on rate base items, plus the increase in operating expenses, grossed-up for taxes.
+We have reviewed the application as well as supporting documentation.
+Based on our review, we approve an increase in wastewater revenues for Alafaya that shall be implemented in two phases.
+The phase one increase shall be \$654,085, or 17.51 percent, and the phase two increase shall be \$307,070 or 6.99 percent.
 Items included in the determination of the revenue increase are discussed below.